In my free time, I have been reading two non-theological books. Both are thought-provoking.

 Neither encourage blogging.
 But I will still see you here from time to time.

-3 replies on “Booknotes: The 4-Hour Workweek and Social Intelligence”
+3 responses to “Booknotes: The 4-Hour Workweek and Social Intelligence”

 Hey Andy,